Echinopsis schickendantzii

-Soehrensia schickendantzii is a cactus found in northwestern Argentina and Bolivia.
+Echinopsis schickendantzii, synonyms including Soehrensia schickendantzii, is a cactus found in northwestern Argentina.

 Description

-Soehrensia schickendantzii grows shrubby, occasionally solitary, but usually branches out from the base and forms clumps.
-The cylindrical to elongated, shiny light green shoots are 15 to 25 centimeters long and have diameters of up to 6 centimeters.
+Echinopsis schickendantzii grows as a shrub, occasionally solitary, but usually branching out from the base and formin clumps.
+The cylindrical to elongated, shiny light green shoots are 15 to 25 cm long and have diameters of up to 6 cm.
 There are 14 to 18 low and somewhat sharp ribs that are notched.
 The areoles on it are very close together and occasionally even touch.
-The yellowish thorns originating from the areoles are flexible and up to 1 centimeter long.
+The yellowish thorns originating from the areoles are flexible and up to 1 cm long.
 Four central spines are formed.
 Occasionally the number increases with age.
 There are nine marginal spines.

-The hypanthium is tubular to funnel-shaped, white, unscented flowers appear near the top of the shoot and open at night.
-They are 20 to 22 inches long.
+The hypanthium is tubular to funnel-shaped.
+White, unscented flowers appear near the top of the shoot and open at night.
+They are 20 to 22 cm long.
 The flower tube is densely hairy black.
 The spherical, dark green fruits are sweet and tear open.
-They have a length of up to 6 centimeters and a diameter of 5 centimeters.
+They have a length of up to 6 cm and a diameter of 5 cm.